 With that being said it has a lot going for it, especially back when it came out and there weren’t as many similar options.
 As a party game, in a way it’s perfect.
 Instructions take no time, there’s no set up, it’s easy for people to drop in and out of a game, and it’s a hilarious drinking game.

 To play the game, everyone is dealt 10 white cards.
-One person each round will be the “Card Czar” and pull a black card as the topic and everyone else picks one of their white cards as the answer and places it face down.
-The “Card Czar” then reads out loud all the answer cards and then picks their favourite as the winner of the round.
+One person each round will be the judge and pull a black card as the topic and everyone else picks one of their white cards as the answer and places it face down.
+The judge then reads out loud all the answer cards and then picks their favourite as the winner of the round.
+The winner is usually the funniest and most outrageous answer.

 However, it’s strength seems to be it’s fault.
 We liked it so much we went through the cards pretty quick.
 The game is based on shock value, after you’ve played most of the cards it feels a bit repetitive.
 The replay value isn’t great.
 To combat this, they’ve come out with many expansions, so it is easy to grow your card collection.
 Personally instead of investing more and more money into the same concept, i’d rather try a different game.
 Now there are a lot of similar games that can give a bit of variety to this genre so consider branching out.